checkmarx-ts/CxUtils/user-type-migration/readme.md

 # user-type-migration

 Checkmarx CxSAST supports application users (internal username and passwords), Active Directory, LDAP, and SAML user types.
-A user's type defines how the user can authenticate to their CxSAST account.
+A user's type defines how the user will authenticate to their CxSAST account.
 Once a user has been added it's type cannot be changed through the application UI.
 However, it is possible to migrate user types on the backend in the database.
 This page explains how to do this.

 Consult with Checkmarx Professional Services on user migration assitance before using this process.
 Do not use this process unless directed or referred to it by Checkmarx.
 This tool is highly dependent on the database schema version and may need to be modified for your Checkmarx system.